sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 **Reading time**: 30 minutes

-## Prerequisites, Assumptions, and General Notes
+## Prerequisites, assumptions, and general notes

 - A vSphere environment is available, and a user with granted access
 - An internal web server to store files
 - Web access to the Rocky Linux repositories
 - An ISO of Rocky Linux
 - An Ansible environment is available
-- It is assumed that you have some knowledge of each product mentioned.
+- The assumption is that you have some knowledge of each product mentioned.
 If not, dig into that documentation before you begin.
 - Vagrant is **not** in use here.
-It was pointed out that with Vagrant, an SSH key that was not self-signed would be provided.
+Vagrant provides an SSH key that is not self-signed.
 If you want to dig into that you can do so, but it is not covered in this document.

 ## Introduction